telepresenceio/telepresence/docs/index.md

 You want to do the following:

-1. Expose port 8080 in your code to Kuberentes.
+1. Expose port 8080 in your code to Kubernetes.
 2. Proxy `somewhere.someplace.cloud.example.com` port 5432 via Kubernetes, since it's probably not accessible outside of your cluster.
 3. Connect specifically to the `servicename-deployment` pod you created above, in case there are multiple Telepresence users in the cluster.